Indie Rock Louisianais

 The duo’s songs are dreamier than Sweet Crude’s and maybe even a little sweeter.
 Marceaux and Craft count Radiohead among their influences as well as Carole King, the Beatles and Rick Astley.
 On their Facebook page, they also mention an admiration for Susan Cowsill of Cowsills and Continental Drifters fame.

-In 2014, Alexis and the Samurai released an album, called Orange Moon, which featured haunting vocals and songwriting both beautiful and wry.
-Later this year, they plan to release a follow-up, titled, Move Into View.
-Rick G. Nelson of Marigny Recording Studio is engineering the album as well as Sweet Crude’s upcoming release.
+In 2014 the group released their album Orange Moon, which featured haunting vocals and songwriting both beautiful and wry.
+And their follow-up, Move Into View, came out in 2016.
+Rick G. Nelson of Marigny Recording Studio engineered those albums as well as Sweet Crude’s Creatures.

 Each week we make a playlist available — letting you know all the music heard during the broadcast.
 Our hope is that you might save this on your phone or print it out and take it with you the next time you visit your local record store.
 Thanks for supporting the musicians who make the music we all love.